portsoc/hangman-in-branches/README.md

 ## Todo

 This is our to-do list from the previous branch.
-The tasks that are left to do are going to be addressed in later branches:
+The open tasks are going to be addressed in later branches:

 - [x] At the moment the user cannot win even if they guess all the letters correctly.